What is a microforecast?

-Microforecasts can be used to isolate the impacts of individual business decisions for greater visibility on how these decisions contribute to the main forecasting grid.
-You’re able to easily turn these microforecasts on or off and to change their timing for greater flexibility in planning of events or decisions.
+Microforecasts can be used to model and isolate the impacts of individual business decisions for greater visibility on how these decisions contribute to the main forecasting grid.
+You’re able to easily turn microforecasts on or off and to change their timing for greater flexibility in planning of events or decisions.

-Microforecasts can help you find answers to some of the following questions:
+Find answers to some of the following questions:

 Should I start selling my products through Uber Eats?

 Should I sell a new product or release a new product line?

 Is it financially feasible to hire a new sales person?